jonezy35/NSM-Engineer/NSMENotes.md

   - Date plugin is used in logstash filter to edit @timestamp to be the same as ts and then delete the ts field
   - Mutate plugin is used to rename/create fields
   - Output of a Logstash pipeline is the destination (in our case it's elasticsearch)

+Kibana isn't returning any data
+  1. Check API's in Kibana
+  2. Check status of elasticsearch
+  3. df -h, du -h
+  4. Check kafka status
+  5. Run the long command to see if kafka is getting data
+  6. Check to see if zookeeper is running
+  7. Check filebeat
+  8. Check FSF

+  ### Start at the issue and work your way back

+  tcpdump -i capture_interface

+Logstash bootloop is caused by an incorrect configuration
+  - journalctl -xe

+zeekctl status (zeeks alternative to systemctl)

+df -h #Used to see partitions/mounts

+cd /data
+  du -h